Programs for high school and college students

 Volunteer opportunities: We host one teen volunteer at a time, typically during the summer months, as we prepare for the upcoming academic year.
 Individuals interested in volunteering opportunities may contact the office of volunteer services at (336) 713-3514.
 We can also provide internship opportunities for college students studying nursing or science.

 For college students with aspirations toward a career in nurse anesthesia, a summer internship can provide an opportunity for real-world experience in the setting of a healthcare graduate educational program, along with unique observation opportunities in other areas of the hospital and surgery.
 The internship is unpaid, but the intern will gain experience performing work functions that can benefit their ultimate career goals, and begin to build a resume for their graduate school application.
 Information about the internship objectives and requirements is found here.
-An abundance of applications were received in 2016.
-To be considered for the 2017 summer internship, please submit application between December 1, 2016 and February 28, 2017.
+An abundance of applications were received in 2017, and the application process is now closed for 2017.
+To be considered for the 2018 summer internship, please submit application between December 1, 2017 and February 28, 2018.
 We can also support internships during the school year, for students who can devote at least one day per week for at least 12 weeks.